 Australian Privacy Principle 1—open and transparent management of personal information

-You may complain about a breach of the APPs by APRIL by writing to the Chief Executive Officer (“CEO”) at the address shown on the APRIL About page.
+You may complain about a breach of the APPs by APRIL by writing to the Chief Executive Officer (“CEO”) at the address shown on page 1 of this policy.

 APRIL collects and holds the following types of information that is subject to the APPs:

-- Personal information of applicants for R&D project funding
+- Personal information of applicants for APRIL funding.

-- Personal information of APRIL participants and their employees and sub contractors
+- Personal information of APRIL members and their employees and sub-contractors.

 APRIL collects personal information in verbal, electronic, photographic and hard copy format by the following methods:

-- from reports received in accordance with APRIL Research contracts
+- from reports received in accordance with APRIL Research, Commercialisation, Training and Scholarship contracts.

-- from APRIL participants and other pork industry organisations and individuals
+- from APRIL members and other pork industry organisations and individuals.

-- from forms issued by APRIL in connection with APRIL policies, including staff, directors and consultants
+- from forms issued by APRIL in connection with APRIL policies and contracts, including staff, directors and consultants.

-- from phone calls received by APRIL, whether solicited or not
+- from phone calls or personal communications received by APRIL, whether solicited or not.

 APRIL holds personal information by the following methods: